-- A body map will be completed if injuries have been observed.
-This is completed on MyConcern. - If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
-Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL (an DDSLs).
+- All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in MyConcern and passed without delay to the DSL.
+This should include speaking to the DSL.
+A body map will be completed if injuries have been observed. - Records must be completed at the time using the child's words and shared as soon as possible after the incident/event.
+The record must be signed and dated by the member of staff.
+If there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL (and DDSLs).
 Safeguarding records are shared with staff on a 'need to know' basis only. - Records will also be kept of any telephone calls, meetings or other communications for each child to build a full and detailed chronology.
 This may include other school records, such as first aid, medical treatment if the child is unwell, attendance and punctuality and behaviour. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school, under confidential and separate cover.
-These will be given to the new DSL and a receipt of delivery will be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school in advance of a child leaving.
+These will be given to the new DSL and a receipt of delivery will be obtained.

+• In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school in advance of a child leaving.
 For example, information that would allow the new school to continue to provide support.